mattsears18/visual-eyes/README.md

 # EyeTracker
-A JavaScript visualization and statistical package for eye tracking data
+A javascript application for visualizing and analyzing eye tracking data